codebar/manual/_posts/2015-02-05-organiser-guide.md

 - **WiFi and power**.
 The venue needs to have a fairly good and stable internet connection and enough power sockets for all the student laptops.

-- If it is possible could you please label one of your toilets as gender neutral.
-We recommend using [this sign.](http://www.uua.org/sites/live-new.uua.org/files/documents/lgbtq/gender_neutral_bathroom_11x17.pdf).
+- If it is possible could you ask the host to label one of their toilets as gender neutral.
+We recommend using [this sign.](http://www.uua.org/sites/live-new.uua.org/files/documents/lgbtq/gender_neutral_bathroom_11x17.pdf)

 *Optional*